-Malcolm Creese, Tim Garland and Gwilym Simcock continued their fruitful association with the Royal Holloway Choir, directed by Rupert Gough, with two concerts this autumn.
+Malcolm Creese, Tim Garland and Gwilym Simcock continued their fruitful association with the Royal Holloway Choir, directed by Rupert Gough, with two concerts last autumn.
 The first was on 30th October at Royal Holloway College in Egham, and the second in Dorchester Abbey, near Oxford on 1st November.
 Music from seven centuries was performed, including a unique arrangement of Gregorio Allegri's famous 'Miserere Mei' and works by Henry Purcell, Tim Garland and Gwilym Simcock.
-The trio also played a short tribute to the extraordinary trumpeter and composer Kenny Wheeler who sadly died recently.
+The trio also played a short tribute to the extraordinary trumpeter and composer Kenny Wheeler.

 THE KING'S SINGERS AND ACOUSTIC TRIANGLE: LULLABY OF BIRDLAND

 A Tribute to Sir Richard Rodney Bennett and Sir George Shearing

 For two concerts in June 2013, The King's Singers joined forces with Acoustic Triangle - Malcolm Creese (double bass), Tim Garland (saxophones) and Gwilym Simcock (piano) - to pay tribute to two legendary musicians, Richard Rodney Bennett and George Shearing, in concerts at Cadogan Hall in London and St. John the Evangelist in Oxford.